Hilbert $C^*$-modules over $\Sigma^*$-algebras II: $\Sigma^*$-Morita equivalence: Background

 \subsection{$C^*$-modules, $W^*$-modules, and Morita equivalence}

 Since the basic theory of Morita equivalence for $C^*$-algebras is well-known and covered in many texts, we will be brief here.
-We generally refer to \cite[Chapter 8]{BLM} for notation and results; other references include \cite{Lan, RW}, and \cite[Section II.7]{Bl}.
+We generally refer to \cite[Chapter~8]{BLM} for notation and results; other references include \cite{Lan, RW}, and \cite[Section~II.7]{Bl}.

-Loosely speaking, a right (resp.\ left) module $X$ over a $C^*$-algebra $A$ is called a \emph{right (resp.\ left) $C^*$-module over $A$} if it is equipped with an ``$A$-valued inner product" $\langle \cdot | \cdot \rangle : X \times X \to A$ that is linear and $A$-linear in the second variable and conjugate-linear in the first variable (resp. linear and $A$-linear in the first variable and conjugate-linear in the second variable), and such that $X$ is complete in the norm induced by this inner product.
+Loosely speaking, a (right or left) module $X$ over a $C^*$-algebra $A$ is called a \emph{(right or left) $C^*$-module over $A$} if $X$ is equipped with an ``$A$-valued inner product" $\langle \cdot | \cdot \rangle : X \times X \to A$ (see any of the references above for the complete list of axioms, including, for example, $\langle x|x \rangle \geq 0$ for all $x \in X$) such that $X$ is complete in the canonical norm induced by this inner product.
+If $X$ is a right $C^*$-module, the inner product is taken to be linear and $A$-linear in the second variable and conjugate-linear in the first variable, and vice versa for left modules.

 For clarity, we sometimes write the inner product with a subscript denoting its range (e.g.\ $\langle \cdot | \cdot \rangle_A$ for a right module and ${}_A \langle \cdot|\cdot \rangle$ for a left module).
 If $X$ is a right $C^*$-module, we will denote by $\overline X$ the \emph{adjoint module} of $X$ (often called the \emph{conjugate module}); see \cite{BLM}, last paragraph of 8.1.1.

 If $X$ and $Y$ are two $C^*$-modules over $A$, $B_A(X,Y)$ will denote the Banach space of bounded $A$-module maps from $X$ to $Y$ with operator norm; $\mathbb{B}_A(X,Y)$ will denote the closed subspace of adjointable operators; and $\mathbb{K}_A(X,Y)$ will denote the closed subspace generated by operators of the form $|y \rangle \langle x| := y \langle x | \cdot \rangle$ for $y \in Y,$ $x \in X.$ If $X=Y$, the latter two of these spaces are $C^*$-algebras, and in this case, $X$ is a left $C^*$-module over both of these with inner product $|\cdot \rangle \langle \cdot|.$